 Ricardo Cortez and Kay Francis appeared together for the third time together in Mandalay.
 Previously, they had worked together in Transgression (1931) and The House on 56th Street.
 After Mandalay finished shooting, the two were paired in Wonder Bar for the fourth in final time.
 It would be wise to note that the irresistibly sleazy “Latin Lover” (in reality he was Austrian) was murdered in all four of their films together, but his death wasn’t limited to his work with Kay alone, either.
 He was murdered in quite a good percentage of his films.
 Figure that one out.

 Production began October 17, 1933 and concluded a month later.
 Of course the censors had a fit with Michael Curtiz’s finished film.
-But it was condemned before the cameras even finished rolling, appearing on a list of films complied by the Catholic Legion of Decency, which forbid the Catholics to spend their spare dimes on watching Kay parade a revealing collection of gowns in a notorious bordello in Rangoon, murdering her former lover and getting away with it in the end (sorry, but the “holy” need to keep their opinions quiet).
+But it was condemned before the cameras even finished rolling, appearing on a list of films complied by the Catholic Legion of Decency, which forbid the Catholics to spend their spare dimes on watching Kay parade a revealing collection of gowns in a notorious bordello in Rangoon, murdering her former lover and getting away with it in the end.

 Luckily, all the Catholic fuss didn’t hurt Mandalay’s financial earnings, or Kay’s career.
 In fact, she benefited greatly off of the production, earning rave reviews and a salary increase the following year and proving that there’s nothing wrong with a little bit of sin once in a while.